 It’s time to leave first year thinking behind!

 The Savvy Teen Academy offers a five day – Monday to Friday – Summer Camp for Teenagers entering 5th or 6th Year.
 In an intense week, this turbo-charged, hands-on learning camp offers transformation from shy to confident, with plenty of fun and new friendships to made along the way.

 After five days at Savvy Teen Academy, students will be armed with a panoply of practical tools they will be able to use in many life situations: passing exams, applying for jobs, networking and confidently taking their life in the best direction.
-Courses take place in Dublin, Cork and Donegal.
+Courses take place in Dublin and Cork.
 Book Your Place Today.